markqvist/Reticulum/docs/source/gettingstartedfast.rst

 It is also possible to include Reticulum in apps compiled and distributed as Android APKs.
 A detailed tutorial and example source code will be included here at a later point.
+Until then you can use the `Sideband source code <https://github.com/markqvist/sideband>`_ as an example and startig point.

 Pure-Python Reticulum
 ==============================================